teolandon/samsara/README.md

 the official instructions from the [OCaml website](https://ocaml.org/docs/install.html) to install the latest OCaml tools.

-The `ocamlopt` compiler is used to build the project.
+The `ocamlbuild` compiler is used to build the project.
+The Menhir library as well as `ocamllex` are used for parsing and lexing.
+Use `opam` to download Menhir with

+    opam install menhir

 A number of common GNU tools are also required for tests and simple builds.
 These tools are as follows: